AnushaSankaranarayanan/customer-manager-api/readme.md

 ## Known caveats
--  The API is  guarded using Basic Authentication mechanism.
-This has to be upgrdaded to a more sophisticated mechanism like OAuth/JWT in the future. .
-This has to be implemenetd in the future
+-  The end points are secured with Basic Authentication mechanism.
+This has to be changed to a more secure mechanisms like OAuth/JWT in the future.
+-  When building from the Redhat UBI node image , there is a warning `npm WARN notsup SKIPPING OPTIONAL DEPENDENCY: Unsupported platform for fsevents@2.1.3: wanted {"os":"darwin","arch":"any"} (current: {"os":"linux","arch":"x64"}`.
+However this warning is not encountered in official node image(node:12) from Dockerhub.The warning has be discussed in the [npm community](https://npm.community/t/how-can-i-correct-dependency-errors-in-a-project/5590)
+-  For kubernetes deployment , variables like Application Port , MongDB URL  can be specified as environment variables.ConfigMaps can also be considered.